hamadmarri/gamma-text-editor/README.md

 ### source_style
-source_style: sets the style for the source view (text editting area) \
+sets the style for the source view (text editting area) \
 "style_scheme" is set in config.py \
 style scheme for srource view style, usually sourceview style xml files are in \
 `~/.local/share/gtksourceview-4/styles` (see `config.py`)